Quantum Entanglement: Physics at its “Spookiest?”

 How Entangled Particles are Formed

-Entanglement can only be achieved by certain events or processes that result in the emission of particles that, by way of conservation laws, are connected at a quantum level.
-As mentioned above, two methods of achieving this entanglement include high-energy emissions and quantum dots.
+The entanglement of particles can only be achieved by certain events or processes that result in the emission of particles that, by way of conservation laws, are connected at a quantum level.
+As mentioned earlier, two methods of achieving this entanglement include high-energy emissions, discussed previously as the conservation of angular momentum, and quantum dots.

 Quantum dots are another example of more contemporary implications of quantum theory, with them being implemented into various technologies and their development winning the 2023 Chemistry Nobel Prize (you can read more about Quantum Dots and 2023 Nobel Prizes here).

 A third form of emitting a pair of entangled particles includes the splitting of a photon itself.
-This involves passing a photon through a nonlinear crystal, which responds differently to electromagnetic fields in comparison to normal crystals as it is not affected by the strength of waves.
+This involves passing a photon through a nonlinear crystal, which, in comparison to normal crystals, responds differently to electromagnetic fields and it is not affected by the strength of the waves.
 Once the photon passes through, it is split into two lower-energy photons, known as signal and idler photons, which are entangled.
-This is achieved as photons are massless particles, allowing them to be divided into identical photons with the only differences being their energies, a procedure branching from Einstein’s famous equation relating mass and energy: energy = mass x light-speed-squared.
+This is achieved as photons are massless particles, allowing them to be divided into identical particles with the only differences being their energies, a phenomenon stemming from Einstein’s famous equation relating mass and energy: e = mc2.

 Entangled pairs of photons can be emitted through a variety of methods, including the two depicted above of the decay of quantum dots from excited levels and the splitting of photons themselves through the use of nonlinear crystals.